Welcome to cargo-mutants

 2. Mark functions with #[mutants::skip] or other attributes containing mutants::skip (e.g. #[cfg_attr(test, mutants::skip)]).

-The mutants create is tiny and the attribute has no effect on the compiled code.
+The mutants crate is tiny and the attribute has no effect on the compiled code.
 It only flags the function for cargo-mutants.
 However, you can avoid the dependency by using the slightly longer #[cfg_attr(test, mutants::skip)] form.

 Note: Currently, cargo-mutants does not (yet) evaluate attributes like cfg_attr, it only looks for the sequence mutants::skip in the attribute.